Lorti/manu.ninja/_posts/2016-10-23-using-web-technologies-for-a-pull-to-refresh-animation.md

 const y = amplitude * Math.cos(6.283185 * time);
 ```

+![](/images/simple-harmonic-motion.svg)

 The phase _φ_ is 0 and the frequency _f_ is 1.
 This sets the angular motion _ω_ to _2π_, making the equation even simpler.
 Damping of the harmonic motion is achieved with a cubic easing equation.

-![](/images/simple-harmonic-motion.svg)

 ## Water droplet with gooey effect

-The water droplet is a circle that is fused with the card.
-This is achieved with the help of an SVG filter that we need to apply to the card and circle.
+The water droplet is a circle that gets fused with the card.
+This is achieved with the help of an SVG filter which we have to apply to both shapes.

 ``` html
 <g filter="url(#goo)">